Knowledge Base Style Guide

 Environment

-The environment quickly highlights what custom configs, installation types, or versions are relevant to the KB.
+The environment quickly highlights what custom configurations, installation types, or versions are relevant to the KB.
+Be as specific as possible.

 - Impacted offerings - aligns with the Offering section of Docs pages